-In the early spring of 2012, Kira and Bryan Bailey decided they would start a small business together.
-Bryan would bring his thirty years of experience as both a professional trainer and as an expert in predatory social behavior.
-Kira, having worked in Ritz-Carlton and small luxury hotels where she had cultivated an innate ability to make every client feel like family, would bring unsurpassed customer service.
-The result was the creation of ProTrain Memphis, a professional dog training business that soon became recognized as the best in the country.
+In the early spring of 2012, Kira and Bryan Bailey decided to combine their lifelong experience and passion for working with animals into a business venture that could change the lives of pet owners across the country.
+Bryan's 30 years of experience as both a professional trainer and an expert in predatory social behavior and Kira's experience working with small luxury hotels, including the Ritz-Carlton, allowed them to cultivate the innate ability to make every client feel like family with unsurpassed customer service.
+The result was the creation of ProTrain Memphis, a professional dog training business that soon after its founding became recognized as one of the best in the country.

-Bryan also specializes in solving difficult canine behavior problems like aggression and maladaptive disorders.
-Bryan still works in wolf behavior research.
-His first book, Embracing the Wild in your Dog helps readers develop a deep understanding of the wolf instinct that still dominates our dog’s behavior and how activating and deactivating the natural impulses and mechanisms driven by that instinct will lead to the harmonious existence and the control we’ve always dreamed of.
+In his first book, Embracing the Wild in your Dog, Bryan helps readers develop a deep understanding of the wolf instinct that still dominates the behavior of today's dogs and how activating and deactivating the natural impulses and mechanisms driven by that instinct will lead to the harmonious existence pet owners have been longing for.

 2164 Hillshire Circle